whosonfirst/whosonfirst-cookbook/definition/wof:id_lifecycle.md

 The new Iceland record would receive a new `wof:id`, and would have it's `wof:supersedes` field updated to include the `wof:id` of the original Iceland record.
 This new record would be our superseding features.

 ####Changing a polygon feature's area more than **50%**

+Who's On First uses 50% as a measure of whether or not a change in a feature's geometry is a "Significant Event".
+Simply put, a change of over half of a feature's geometry means the majority of that feature has changed; Who's On First uses this 50% as a trigger to supersede features and qualify an edit as significant.

 The case of Yugoslavia is a perfect example of a real-world geometry change causing a new `wof:id` to be minted.
 In this case, Yugoslavia was dissolved and split into several different countries (and a disputed area).
 The record for Yugoslavia would receive a date (the date of it's dissolution) in the `edtf:cessation` field, an updated `mz:is_current` field, and the `wof:id` values of the newly created countries in it's `wof:superseded_by` field.